-We are always happy to help with individual funding applications and can supply any documents necessary.
+We are happy to help with individual funding applications and can supply any documents necessary to make a residency in Tsarino possible.
+We also consider discounts on an individual basis and offer volunteer schemes.

 AiR group programmes, funded by the foundation